-Toni Gardemeister is a Finnish former rally driver who competed in 112 races of the World Rally Championship between 1996 and 2010 and scored six podiums, without victories.
+Toni Gardemeister is a Finnish former rally driver who competed in 112 events of the World Rally Championship between 1996 and 2010 and scored six podiums, without victories.
 He was a member of five factory teams (Seat, Mitsubishi, Škoda, Ford and Suzuki) and the best result in his career was fourth place in the 2005 WRC season.

 Toni Gardemeister was born in March 1975 in Valkeala, Finland.
 His father was also a rally driver and young Toni had racing in his blood.
 He got his first karting when he was four years old.
 Toni raced with karts but realized that he wasn't very interested in racing around the circles.
 After he tried his father's Ford Escort RS 2000 he felt in love with rallying.
 At the age of 12, he was already faster than his father.

 Opel Ascona was Gardemeister's first rally car